-Hardwick is the "Gateway to the Northeast Kingdom".
-Almost 40 miles boast a varied landscape including open and wooded land, working farms and appealing village areas.
+Hardwick is the "Gateway to the Northeast Kingdom" and has a varied landscape including open and wooded land, working farms and appealing village areas.
 Views of rural lands from the following vantage points have special scenic importance to the community: Center Road, Bridgman Hill, Slapp Hill, Ward Hill, and Belfry Road.
 Central to Hardwick's scenic offerings are Buffalo Mountain, Hardwick Lake, the Lamoille River, and Mackville Pond, which contribute to both the beauty and the recreational opportunities.
-The Lamoille Valley Rail Trail (LVRT) and the Hardwick Trails provide walking and biking paths in the warmer months and snowshoeing, cross-country skiing, fat biking and snowmobiling in the winter.
+The Hardwick Trails system and the Lamoille Valley Rail Trail (LVRT) provide walking and biking in the summer months.
+In winter, the Hardwick Trails offer groomed cross country skiing and plan to groom its 6 miles of bike trails for fat bikes.
+The LVRT offers snowmobiling and cross country skiing.